MrRacoon75/terminalcp/README.md

 Each process runs in a proper pseudo-TTY with full terminal emulation, preserving colors, cursor movement, and special key sequences - exactly as if a human were typing at the keyboard.
 Processes run in the background, so your agent stays responsive while managing long-running tools.

-## Architecture

-terminalcp uses a centralized server architecture inspired by tmux:
-- **Single server process** manages all terminal sessions (auto-spawns when needed)
-- **Sessions persist** across MCP server restarts and client disconnections
-- **Multiple clients** can connect to the same session simultaneously
-- **Full CLI interface** for direct terminal management outside of MCP
-- **Unix domain sockets** enable direct terminal attachment from any client
+In addition to the MCP server, terminalcp comes with a CLI that can be used like tmux.
+You can also use the underlying technology in your NodeJS apps to drive CLI tools as part of your apps or tests.
+See below.

 ## Requirements
 - Node.js 20 or newer
-- An MCP client (VS Code, Cursor, Windsurf, Claude Desktop, etc.)
+- An MCP client (VS Code, Cursor, Windsurf, Claude Desktop, Claude Code, etc.)

 ## Getting Started